yeehaa123/rizom-monorepo/README.md

 # Strategy Rizom

-Yeehaa
-Taipei, November 11, 2024
 Version 0.0.1

 Note: This is a rolling document that we update as we progress.
 To keep it manageable, we use semantic versioning.
 Changes can be suggested through pull requests, in collective meetings, or directly to me.

-## Introduction
+## Log Entries

+November 11, 2024, Yeehaa, Taipei

 Over the last three months, we have accomplished significant exploratory work in developing our collective.
 This has led to several tangible and important achievements: